bb-qq/r8152/readme.md

 **INFO**: Products using RTL8156**BG** have dramatically lower power consumption(up to 64% decrease) and heat generation than those using RTL8156.

 * [ASUSTOR AS-U2.5G](https://amzn.to/2ZRx1pi) (RTL8156/Type-C to A)
   * NOTE: The included Type A-C conversion adapter is directional.
-There's a mark on one side of the USB-C connector that must be on the same side as the USB logo on the adapter.
+There is a mark on one side of the USB-C connector that must be on the same side as the USB logo on the adapter.
 * [ASUSTOR AS-U2.5G2](https://amzn.to/3u5wUH4) (RTL8156B/Type-C to A)
   * NOTE: Same above.
 * [CLUB 3D CAC-1420](https://amzn.to/2ZPmzKD) (RTL8156/Type-A)